r4victor/tenthousandmeters/content/blog/python_bts_07.md

 };
 ```

 To dynamically allocate a new type, we call a metatype.
 A metatype is a type whose instances are types.
 It determines how types behave.
 In particular, it creates new type instances.
 Python has one built-in metatype known as `type`.
 It's the metatype of all built-in types.
 It's also used as the default metatype to create classes.
 When CPython executes the `class` statement, it typically calls `type()` to create the class.
-We can create a class by calling `type()` directly:
+We can create a class by calling `type()` directly as well:

 ```python
 MyClass = type(name, bases, namespace)
 ```

+The `tp_new` slot of `type` is called to create a class.
+The implementation of this slot is the `type_new()` function.
+This function allocates the type object and sets it up.

 Slots of a statically defined type are specified explicitly.
 Slots of a class are set automatically by the metatype.
+Both statically and dynamically defined types can inherit some slots from its bases.

 Some slots are mapped to special methods.
-Last time we studied how a slot is set when the corresponding special method is defined.
-Both statically and dynamically defined types can inherit some slots from its bases.
+If a class defines a special method that corresponds to some slot, CPython automatically sets the slot to the default implementation that calls the special method.
+This is why we can add objects whose class defines `__add__()`.
+CPython does the reverse for a statically defined type.
+If such a type implements a slot that corresponds to some special method, CPython sets the special method to the implementation that wraps the slot.
+This is how the `int` type gets its `__add__()` special method.

+All types must be initialized by calling the `PyType_Ready()` function.
+This function does a lot of things.
+For example, it does slot inheritance and adds special method based on slots.
+For a class, `PyType_Ready()` is called by `type_new()`.
+For a statically defined type, `PyType_Ready()` must be called explicitly.
+When CPython starts, it calls `PyType_Ready()` for each built-in type.

-Let's turn our attention to attrubutes.
+With this in mind, let's turn our attention to attributes.

 ## Attributes and the VM